dianezev/flashcards/README.md

 	* Express

-*Sorry, this link is not working as of 3/7/2018...we are working to resolve it...* This app is deployed to google cloud App Engine at https://calcium-doodad-185815.appspot.com
-The mongo database is hosted on mlab
+This app is deployed to google cloud App Engine at https://calcium-doodad-185815.appspot.com The mongo database is hosted on mlab.
+To demo, please log in with username _test@live.com_ and use the password _testing123_.

 Questions?
 Reach out to lisacope@msn.com or dianezev@comcast.net